Govt won't pay for flood-damaged crops

-Bloemfontein - Government will not compensate farmers for their flood-damaged crops, Minister of Agriculture Tina Joemat-Pettersson
+Bloemfontein - Government will not compensate farmers for their flood-damaged crops, Minister of Agriculture Tina Joemat-Pettersson said on Tuesday.

 The government would, however, provide "relief and assistance" where infrastructure was damaged and displaced farm workers needed food parcels.

 "Where there is damage to infrastructure government would assist.
 However, government will not ... offer compensation for any damage to crops," she said in a statement.